Zzsh19/Personal-Portfolio/README.md

   # Personal Portfolio Website

-  This is a code bundle for Personal Portfolio Website.
-The original project is available at https://www.figma.com/design/ioWE659TzPoamzy5efjPq0/Personal-Portfolio-Website.
+  This is a code  for Personal Portfolio Website.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.